GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-63/index.md

 * Add swipe navigations
 * And more...

-The best part, `overscroll-behavior` doesn’t have a negative effect on your page performance!
+The best part, `overscroll-behavior` doesn't have a negative effect on your page performance!

 ## Permission UI changes {: #permissions }

 {% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/M1qtkctKj1pjGmSTbInN.jpg", alt="", className="float-right" %}

-I love web push notifications but I’ve been really frustrated by the number of sites asking for permission on page load, without any context - and I’m not alone.
+I love web push notifications but I've been really frustrated by the number of sites asking for permission on page load, without any context - and I'm not alone.

 90% of all permission requests are ignored or temporarily blocked.